Your Insanely Helpful Guide to Balos Beach Crete! (Plus Great Insider’s Tips)

 The steep hike to the castle takes about 25 minutes.
 But it repays with stunning views.
 If you plan to hike, leave the flip-flops for later and wear comfortable shoes.

-The atmosphere of the island is enhanced by the legend of a hidden pirate treasure, a secret that makes kids excited about the visit.
+The atmosphere of the island is enhanced by the legend of a hidden pirate treasure, a secret that excited kids about the visit.
 Count on spending about two hours on the island.

 Shipwreck in front of Gramvousa.